Centelles-Lodeiro-J/iPremom-tech/README.md

 4. **Cancer-specific endpoints improve the clinical relevance of the project.**
    The repository is stronger because it does not collapse everything into all-cause mortality.

-5. **Calibration and threshold reporting matter for clinically framed binary tasks.**
-   AUC alone is not sufficient when the output is intended to support risk communication or action thresholds.

-6. **Sensitivity analyses improve transparency.**
+5. **Sensitivity analyses improve transparency.**
    Cohort transport and competing-risks analyses make the repository more honest about where results are stable and where caution is needed.

-7. **Not all tasks should be presented with the same level of confidence.**
+6. **Not all tasks should be presented with the same level of confidence.**
    PAM50 and survival tasks are stronger; grade prediction is useful but clearly weaker.

 ### Limitations

 - **No external validation yet**
-- **Biology is stronger than before, but not yet fully multi-omic**
+- **Biology not fully multi-omic**
-- **Competing-risks modelling remains a sensitivity layer rather than the primary survival estimand**
 - **M4 remains the weakest predictive task**
 - **Public reproducibility depends on local data access and a prepared local environment**

 ### Bottom line

-The repository is best understood as a **reproducible, leakage-aware, multi-task METABRIC modelling pipeline** that combines:
+The repository is best understood as a **leakage-aware, multi-task METABRIC modelling pipeline** that combines:
 - disciplined preprocessing,
 - training-only model selection,
 - final locked held-out evaluation,